 Improving my site speed has been on my to-do list for a long time now.
 Mediavine, my ad network, always talks about how important your site speed is for user experience and to help with SEO.
 Google likes fast sites.
-Then, I was listening to the Theory of Content podcast and they talked about how important site speed was.
+Then, I was listening to a podcast and they talked about how important site speed was.
 I figured it was time to get a site speed audit and see what I could improve.

 Once Coupled made my site mobile friendly back in 2016 and I know that Mediavine highly recommends them.
 They also do site speed audits.
 I trust them so I decided to get one done.
 It wasn’t cheap, but it was worth the money and hopefully, I’ll see the payoff down the road.

 What I Learned from my Site Speed Audit

 Plug your site into Google Page Speed Insights and see what fixes come up for you.
 I had a bunch and they were all Greek to me.
 There was no way I’d ever be able to figure out what the heck to do to fix them.
 I had quite a few warnings on mine.